Table of Contents Show

 3. Make sure you’re always paying on time for everything.

-Utility expenses, loan repayments, and credit card dues all fall under this category.
-All of your bills must be paid on time to protect your credit score from the negative effects of late or missing payments.
+Utility expenses, loan repayments, and credit card dues fall under this category.
+Your bills must be paid on time to protect your credit score from the negative effects of late or missing payments.

-4. To get out from under your debt, you should make every effort to pay off as much as you can.
+4. To get out of your debt, you should pay it off as much as possible.

 One way to do this is to settle any outstanding loans and credit card balances or to consolidate these obligations into a single, more manageable monthly payment.

-You may wish to see a debt counselor or financial expert if you are having trouble keeping up with your financial obligations.
+Consider seeing a debt counsellor or financial expert if you struggle with your financial obligations.

 5. Reduce the number of credit applications you submit every year.